 3 Nanoscale: modeling molecular motors

 In Chapter 2, we presented a modeling framework of the cardiac tissue relying on the additive decomposition of the total stress into a passive and an active contribution.
-The active stress in the direction of the fiber was written \[ \underline{\underline{\Sigma}}_{\raise 0.3em {\,a}}= \frac{T_{\text{fib}}}{(1+2\underline{\tau}\cdot\underline{\underline{e}}\cdot\underline{\tau})^{\frac{1}{2}}}\underline{\tau}\otimes\underline{\tau},\quad\text{with } T_{\text{fib}}= \rho_{\text{m}}\tau_{c}, \] where \(\rho_{\text{m}}\) is the number of myosin molecular motors in a layer of thickness \(\ell_{\text{fib}}\) per unit cross-sectional area, and \(\tau_{c}\) is the force produced by a single motor.
+The active stress in the direction of the fiber was written \[ \underline{\underline{\Sigma}}_{{\,a}}= \frac{T_{\text{fib}}}{(1+2\underline{\tau}\cdot\underline{\underline{e}}\cdot\underline{\tau})^{\frac{1}{2}}}\underline{\tau}\otimes\underline{\tau},\quad\text{with } T_{\text{fib}}= \rho_{\text{m}}\tau_{c}, \] where \(\rho_{\text{m}}\) is the number of myosin molecular motors in a layer of thickness \(\ell_{\text{fib}}\) per unit cross-sectional area, and \(\tau_{c}\) is the force produced by a single motor.
 This chapter summarizes our contribution to the modeling of this force.

-We recall that the large majority of existing heart models are based on a direct rescaling of the average force generated by an infinitely large population of independent molecular motors, which is equivalent to rescaling a single representative motor.
+We recall that most of existing heart models use a direct rescaling of the average force generated by an infinitely large population of independent molecular motors, which is equivalent to rescaling the force produced by a single representative motor.

 3.1 Background: the myosin molecular motor